flatpak/flatpak-docs/docs/portals.rst

 Additionally, xdg-desktop-portal-gtk is required for GTK themes and fonts.
 It is also used as a fallback for the filepicker if the main xdg-desktop-portal implementation doesn't support filepicking.

+In order to use portal outside of flatpak, make sure to set GTK_USE_PORTAL=1

 Portal support in Qt and KDE
 =============================